4.507

 Document Uploads

-Introduces digital fabrication as a method of home, hut, and shelter delivery/construction.
-Explores the progression of industrial-based building production from prefab to digital fab.
-Examines new computational techniques for rapid construction, as well as the basics of tiny building design, 3D modeling systems, scalable ways to prototype, and computer numerical control (CNC) fabrication.
-Students use lab time to design a prototype of a small building as a single packaged product.
-Additional work required of students taking graduate version.
-Lab fee required.
+This course introduces digital fabrication as a method of home, hut, and shelter delivery (construction).
+The class explores industrial-based building production from prefab to digital fab.
+Most important we explore new computational techniques for rapid construction.
+We will explore the basics of tiny building design, different types of 3D modeling systems, scalable ways to prototype and CNC fabrication.
+The focus is on learning by doing.
+The class result will be a well-designed prototype of a small building as a single packaged product.

 Schedule